 To achieve many of the industry’s other visions, it needs to achieve better representation and to ensure a level playing field.
-The Metals Council, led by senior industry figures, should help achieve this while delivering the sector's strategic approach and ensuring it leads to a sustainable, growth-led future for the industry.
-The Council should also improve the way the industry communicates its key messages, allowing it to speak with authority to government, other sectors and educators.
+The UK Metals Council, led by senior industry figures, should help achieve this while delivering the sector's strategic approach and ensuring it leads to a sustainable, growth-led future for the industry.
+The Council should also improve the way the industry communicates its key messages, allowing it to speak with authority to government, other sectors and educators.:

 To support the development of a sustainable circular economy, commitments sought from policymakers may include:

 Having established the Metals Council in 2015, the industry needs to track objective measures of international competitiveness for key parts of the metals industry.

 02/12/21 - UK Metals Council joins the National Manufacturing Skills Task Force